source-academy/sicp/README.md

 # SICP JavaScript Adaptation

-This is the online version of SICP textbook, JavaScript adaptation.
+This repository contains the sources for the textbook SICP JS: Structure and Interpretation of Computer Programs, JavaScript Adaptation.
 See Preface of JavaScript adaptation for background: https://sicp.comp.nus.edu.sg

 More info are in the Making-of section (see end of document):